taazi1101/bruter/README.md

-Do not use for illegal purposes.
+# Do not use for illegal purposes.

-requirements

-python3 and up

-pip install pyautogui

-pip install keyboard